TomAllison067/moodule-pages/README.md

 See https://docs.djangoproject.com/en/3.1/ref/django-admin/

-A very big thank you to the developers over at https://django-auth-ldap.readthedocs.io/en/latest/ for making it easy to hook up to LDAP!
+## Further technical documentation

-You can **access some slightly more technical documentation** (JavaDoc style) by going to:
+You can **access some slightly more technical documentation** (`JavaDoc` style) by going to:
 `docs/_build/html/index.html`
 in the source code.

+### Cheers!
+A very big thank you to the developers over at https://django-auth-ldap.readthedocs.io/en/latest/ for making it easy to hook up to LDAP!